CBSDLab/collective-behavior/README.md

 # Exercise

-Modify a susceptible-infected (SI) structure of diffusion innivation to incorporate Grannovetter's threshold theory of collective behavior.
+Modify the susceptible-infected (SI) structure of diffusion innivation to incorporate Grannovetter's threshold theory of collective behavior.

 # References